wilberquito/wilberquito.github.io/_posts/2023-08-23-brief-haskell-introduction.md

 What are types by the way?, intuitively, we can think of **types as sets of values and a set of allowed operations on those values**.

-Here you have some of the built-in types in Haskell:
+In Haskell, types are capitalized.
+Here you have some built-in types.

 |       Type        |          Literals          |                                  Use                                   |                  Operations                   |
 | :---------------: | :------------------------: | :--------------------------------------------------------------------: | :-------------------------------------------: |